AmalitechMichaelHagan/Quote-API/README.md

 ## General info

- This is a challenge project set as part of the Codecademy Full-Stack Engineer career path course.
+ This is a challenge project set as part of the Codecademy Back-End Engineer career path course.
 It builds upon the skills acquired during the 'Build a backend with Node.js and Express' module of the course.

 ## Screenshot